-- Providing all hourly employees with an additional two weeks of paid time off, - Encouraging employees to work remotely, wherever possible, and implementing social distancing throughout each manufacturing facility, including in every manufacturing cell, - Communicating with and assisting employees with potential health issues,
+- Providing all employees with additional paid time off for COVID-19-related purposes since 2020, - Offering cash and other incentives for employees who receive COVID-19 vaccinations,

-- Restricting visitor access to avoid introducing new people to the factory environment, - Implementing additional cleaning, sanitizing and other health and safety processes to maintain a clean and safe workplace, and - Manufacturing and donating personal protective equipment to local hospitals, health care facilities, and police and fire departments in its local communities.
+- Holding multiple onsite COVID-19 vaccination clinics at our manufacturing facilities, - Encouraging employees to continue to work remotely, wherever possible, and maintaining social distancing throughout each manufacturing facility, including in every manufacturing cell, - Confidentially communicating with and assisting employees with potential health issues and positive case contact tracing through our dedicated facility nurses, - Restricting visitor access to minimize the introduction of new people to the factory environment, - Implementing additional cleaning and sanitizing, improved ventilation, and other health and safety processes to maintain a clean and safe workplace, - Delivering multiple face coverings and other personal protective equipment to employees free of charge and mandating their use in our facilities, - Giving employees access to free COVID-19 testing through our facility nurses, and - Issuing periodic guidance, tools, and reminders to all associates to encourage them to engage in safe and responsible behaviors.

-The costs of these actions totaled approximately \$3.6 million in 2020.
+The costs of these actions totaled approximately \$1.5 million in 2021 and \$3.6 million in 2020.
 The Company has also experienced expense reductions and deferrals in certain areas of our business, including reductions or delays in sponsorships and advertising, reduced conference and trade show participation costs, and reduced travel expenditures.
-These expense reductions and deferrals approximated \$2.9 million in 2020.
+These expense reductions and deferrals approximated \$0.4 million in 2021 and \$2.9 million in 2020.
+In 2021 some business activities that had previously been cancelled or deferred as a result of the pandemic began to resume and related expenses increased.
+As COVID-19 restrictions ease, these expense reductions and deferrals could lessen and may ultimately be eliminated.

 The Company has been able to keep all of its facilities safe and open with only limited restrictions on operations.
-While certain parts of the economy have begun to reopen as restrictions have been lifted, it is possible that additional restrictions will be put in place in the future which could adversely impact the Company's business for an indeterminate period.
+While certain parts of the economy have begun to reopen as restrictions have been lifted, it is possible that additional restrictions will be put in place in the future that could adversely impact the Company's business for an indeterminate period.

-Since the latter stages of the first quarter of 2020, there has been a significant increase in consumer demand for firearms, as evidenced by the increase in adjusted National Instant Criminal Background Check System ("NICS") checks.
-This increased demand may be attributable, in part, to COVID-19.
-The sustainability of this increased consumer demand, and the ultimate impact of COVID-19 on consumer demand, cannot be predicted at this time.
+From the latter stages of the first quarter of 2020 to early in 2021, there was a significant increase in consumer demand for firearms, as evidenced by the increase in the National Instant Criminal Background Check System ("NICS") background checks (as adjusted by the National Shooting Sports Foundation ("NSSF")).
+This increased demand may have been related, in part, to COVID-19.

-The ultimate impact of COVID-19 on the Company's business, results of operations, financial condition and cash flows is dependent on future developments, including the duration of the pandemic and the related length of its impact on the global economy, which are uncertain and cannot be predicted at this time.
-The Company estimates that COVID related costs of \$1.5 million to \$3 million will be incurred in 2021.
+The impact of COVID-19 in 2022 and future years on consumer demand and the Company's business, operations, financial results financial condition, and cash flows is dependent on future developments, including the duration of the pandemic and the related impact on the global economy, which remains uncertain.

-Results of Operations - 2020
+Results of Operations - 2021